duongital/cpp/README.md

 - [ ] terris
 - [x] tic-tac-toe

+Visualization and Game are using Raylib engine:

-Most of sub-folders using Raylib engine with C++ wrapper.
-Packages are managed with CMake:
+1. Packages are managed with `CMakeLists.txt`:

 ```bash
 cd sub_folder